gmc-code/PC-Python/docs/python_files/csv_files.rst

 .. py:class:: DictWriter.writeheader()

-    | Write a row with the field names (as specified in the constructor) to the writer's file object, formatted according to the current dialect.
+    | Write a row with the field names (as specified in the constructor) to the writer's file object.
     | Return the return value of the csvwriter.writerow() call used internally.

 ----